Analyst Ratings for New York Times Co. Cl A (NYT)Updated: 2017-07-27

 6 analysts issued ratings on the stock, where 0 gave NYT a buy rating, 0 issued an overweight rating, 5 gave a hold rating, 0 issued an underweight rating, and 1 gave a sell rating.
 Compared to three months ago, there has been an increase of 0 in the number of analysts with a positive outlook on the stock.
 During this time, the number of analysts bearish on the stock has increased by 0.

 Analysts have revised their earnings estimates upwards for this quarter, by about 0 percent on average, compared to last month.
-The average change in earnings estimates over the last 90 days is 0 percent.
-Over the past 30 days, FY earnings estimates have also changed upwards by 0 percent.
+That number becomes 0 percent if we expand the time horizon to include the past 3 months instead of just one.
+On the other hand, earnings estimates for the fiscal year have been revised upwards by 0 percent, as compared to a month ago.
 If we look at the last 90 days instead, we find a net average change of 0 percent in FY estimates.

-People are often interested in whether analysts were united in the direction of their revisions.
-0 analysts have revised their quarterly estimates upwards in the past 30 days, while 0 analysts revised their estimates downwards.
-Also over the last month, 0 analysts increased their estimates for the FY earnings, compared to 0 analysts that revised their FY estimates downwards.
+Another thing investors often look at is the level of agreement among analysts' revisions.
+0 analysts have revised their quarterly estimates upwards in the past 30 days, which can be compared to the 0 analysts that decreased their estimates.
+Also over the last month, 0 analysts increased their estimates for the FY earnings, while 0 analysts made negative revisions to their fiscal year's estimates.

-NYT has an estimated earnings growth rate of 99.97 percent as forecasted by analysts.
-Another measure frequently examined by investors is the PEG ratio.
+The growth rate of NYT's earnings is estimated by analysts to be 99.97 percent.
+People on Wall Street often look at a company's PEG ratio.
 A lower PEG ratio is favorable, because that is often interpreted as the company being fairly priced relative to its growth rate.
-Wall Street investors typically prefer a PEG ratio to be smaller than 1, even though it may be more relevant to compare the ratio to that of a firm's competitors.
-NYT has a PEG ratio of 0.58.
+PEG ratios below 1 are often considered desirable, even though it may be more relevant to compare the ratio to that of a firm's competitors.
+The PEG ratio of NYT is 0.58.

-NYT has a 52-week high of 18.95 and a 52-week low of 10.60.
-Currently the stock is 78.3 percent higher than its low, and 0.26 percent lower than its 52-week high.
+NYT has traded between a high of 18.95 and a low of 10.60 over the past year.
+The current market price is above the trailing year's low by 78.3 percent, and below the high by 0.26 percent.
 NYT has a price/earnings ratio of 58.25.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The NYT value stock report compares NYT to some of its peers using value stock charts.
-The stock has a market capitalization of $2.42 billion.
-NYT will post this quarters earnings in days, on 0000-00-00.
+The market cap of NYT is $2.42 billion.
+NYT is estimated to release their earnings results for the quarter on 0000-00-00, days from today.